Science policy careers

 Research Council Policy Internships Scheme

 The Research Council Policy Internships Scheme provides the opportunity for Research Council-funded PhD students to work for three months in one of a selected group of highly influential policy organizations.
+The scheme selects on average 125 interns from 25 host partners.
+The internship provides an opportunity to be trained on a policy topic and write a briefing paper, participate in a policy inquiry, and, or organise a policy event.

 The Royal Society Pairing Scheme